geoserver/geoserver/doc/en/user/source/configuration/globalsettings.rst

 Display creation timestamps on administration lists
 '''''''''''''''''''''''''''''''''''''''''''''''''''

-These check boxes can be used to toggle Date of Creation on Workspaces,Stores,Layers,Layer Groups and Styles administration list pages.
+These check boxes can be used to toggle Date of Creation on Workspaces, Stores, Layers, Layer Groups and Styles administration list pages.

-Time of can be seen by hovering mouse over the dates.
+Time of Creation can be seen by hovering mouse over the dates.

 .. _config_globalsettings_display_modify:

 Display modification timestamps on administration lists
 '''''''''''''''''''''''''''''''''''''''''''''''''''''''

-These check boxes can be used to toggle Date of Modification on Workspaces,Stores,Layers,Layer Groups and Styles administration list pages.
+These check boxes can be used to toggle Date of Modification on Workspaces, Stores, Layers, Layer Groups and Styles administration list pages.

-Time of can be seen by hovering mouse over the dates.
+Time of Creation can be seen by hovering mouse over the dates.